About this listing

-Light-filled & lovely, 2 easy blocks from Rhinecliff Station & the Hudson, this pied-à-terre offers the beauty of deep country and the convenience of a prime Hudson Valley location.
+Light-filled & lovely, 2 blocks from Rhinecliff Station, 2 miles from central Rhinebeck, this pied-à-terre offers the beauty of deep country and the convenience of a prime Hudson Valley location.
 With private entrance and terrace and a knockout view.

 This two-room apartment is bright and freshly renovated with simple elegance to please your eyes and provide all the needs and comforts of home without overwhelming you with someone else's stuff.
 Local cabinetmaker Gerard Ryan built the kitchen that's been outfitted to serve up to 4 people.
 The apartment includes a Kuerig coffeemaker, hairdryer, WiFi, a flat-screen TV with Roku streaming capacity (free access to Netflix, Hulu, Amazon Prime, and more), and books and magazines for your reading pleasure.

 And the view out on the back field is as good as it gets.

 The guest apartment is private, with its own entrance and small terrace.
 In summer there's outdoor furniture that guests are welcome to use while contemplating the view.
 Often there's a space in the driveway for your car or you can park safely and legally in front of the house on our quiet street.

 Interaction with Guests

 If you prefer to be left to yourself, of course we'll respect your wishes!
 But if there's anything we can do to make your stay more comfortable, just pick up the phone or text.
 Someone from the main house will be nearby to help.